1-18 of 18

 Provides general legal aid.
 Assistance types may include criminal record expungement, eviction prevention, family law, tribal law, protection orders, guardianship, wills, and tenancy issues.

 Provides general legal aid.
 Assistance types may include criminal record expungement, eviction prevention, family law, tribal law, protection orders, guardianship, wills, and tenancy issues.
 Issues must have occurred within the stated service area.
+A client agreement must be completed prior to receiving legal assistance.

 What's Here